krishaamer/green-filter-research/research/literature/design.md

 -   **Guided Sustainability** “refers to a concept of using technology, such as AI and machine learning, to help individuals and organizations make more sustainable decisions and take actions that promote environmental and social sustainability.
 This can include things like analyzing data on resource usage and emissions, providing recommendations for reducing the environmental impact of operations, or helping to identify and track progress towards sustainability goals.
 The goal of guided sustainability is to make it easier for people to understand their impact on the environment and to take steps to reduce that impact.”
 -   Sanchez et al. (2022) LoRaWAN
 -   There are many examples of combination of AI and human, also known as “human-in-the-loop”, used for fields as diverse as training computer vision algorithms for self-driving cars Wu et al. (2023) and detection of disinformation in social media posts: Bonet-Jover et al. (2023).
-However Krügel, Ostermaier, and Uhl (2023) finds humans don’t necessarily correct mistakes made by computers and may instead become “partners in crime”.
+However Krügel, Ostermaier and Uhl (2023) finds humans don’t necessarily correct mistakes made by computers and may instead become “partners in crime”.
 -   Stanford Institute for Human-Centered Artificial Intelligence Ge Wang (2019)

 | App             | Category | Use Case                                                                           |